 Tenable.io provides comprehensive vulnerability management with advanced risk scoring and extensive integration capabilities for complex security environments.

-Key capabilities:
+Key Features:

-- Extensive integration ecosystem connects with over 40 security and IT management tools, enabling vulnerability data to flow seamlessly into existing operational workflows.
+- Extensive integration ecosystem: Connects with over 40 security and IT management tools, enabling vulnerability data to flow seamlessly into existing operational workflows.

-- Advanced analytics provides trend analysis and risk metrics that help security teams measure improvement over time and demonstrate security program effectiveness.
+- Advanced analytics: Provides trend analysis and risk metrics that help security teams measure improvement over time and demonstrate security program effectiveness.

-Pain points: The platform can be overwhelming for smaller teams, with users reporting "too many features and configuration options for straightforward vulnerability management needs."
-Some reviewers also note challenges with false positive rates in certain scan types.
+- The platform can be overwhelming for smaller teams, with users reporting "too many features and configuration options for straightforward vulnerability management needs."

-Best for: Security-mature organizations with dedicated vulnerability management teams that need advanced analytics and extensive tool integrations.
+Security-mature organizations with dedicated vulnerability management teams that need advanced analytics and extensive tool integrations.

-Pricing: Tiered subscription model based on assets scanned and advanced feature requirements.
+Tiered subscription model based on assets scanned and advanced feature requirements.

 5. JupiterOne